Making Sense of the SLPA Scope of Practice and Supervision Requirements

 Supervision requirements vary largely from state to state and relative to ASHA guidelines.
 ASHA no longer has a requirement for a minimum percentage of SLP supervision.
 Instead, the SLP is to use their best judgment regarding the amount of supervision provided, as long as the SLP has the first contact with a client, sees each student every 30-60 days, and reviews data regularly.

 Oregon’s supervision requirements closely reflect ASHA’s guidelines, as students are to be seen at least every 60 days by the SLP under their requirements.
-This again allows for the SLP to use their best judgment to determine what additional supervision and involvement are adequate and appropriate for each student.
+This again allows the SLP to use their best judgment to determine what additional supervision and involvement are adequate and appropriate for each student.
 Oregon’s requirements are also notable for having the SLP and SLPA create and document a supervision plan and keep a log of all consultative meetings held throughout the year.

 California’s supervision requirements also leave the amount and type of supervision up to the SLP’s discretion, with no specified parameters for how much supervision or consultation is to take place.
 Some requirements that are unique to California are that supervising SLPs are to complete 6 hours of continuing professional development in supervision training within the first two years they begin supervising.
 It’s also important to note that a Responsibility Statement form is to be completed and submitted to the state board when an SLP and SLPA begin working together.